josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Milestone 1 covered how to do the following:

 *   Load the router library
-*   Add a nav bar to the shell template with anchor tags, `routerLink`  and `routerLinkActive` directives
+*   Add a nav bar to the shell template with anchor elements, `routerLink`  and `routerLinkActive` directives
 *   Add a `router-outlet` to the shell template where views are displayed
 *   Configure the router module with `RouterModule.forRoot()`
 *   Set the router to compose HTML5 browser URLs